ethcatherders/EIPIP/All EIPIP Meetings/Meeting 065.md

 * That's not entirely true, although the CI was failing there.
 EIP bot was also failing, because, in, in the code, it's assumed that firewall exist always exists.
 When a file is modified, ie. Added, changed or deleted, it'll always be accessible.
 The problem is when it's deleted, that's not the case. it, when it, when the, bot calls, the GitHub API returns a 404 not found, and if you, go to that pull request, hold on, delete.

 **JA**
-* Well, I, I don't know Panda.
+* Well, I don't know Panda.
 I was testing this, and basically when you delete the file, the, the EIPs bot doesn't even start because the bot activated with the pull request number, which is associated to, to a five please, which is associated to the file that pursuing contains in the EIP.
 And therefore that that's, that's the idea of the whole bot. just to finish.
 The same case goes with the EIP double b, if, the rules start following, following the template for the, for the file, if you want to delete the file, you just go and delete it.
 You, you try to, to merge it, and it's gonna be, EIPs  doubled P is gonna check the, the template.
 The EIP is not going run and the CI will run, which just need to consider the fact that there is a, that there is an identifier.
 What you're trying to, a non-existent file, what you're trying to, or deleted file.
 What you're trying to match in was of, of course you can, write a, you can write another bot or, Okay, this bot, I just, just as I commending the issue just to consider the fact that you are, the, the pull request I referring to too, merge is just, from the, from the fact that the file doesn't exist.
 I mean, that's it.
 That's, that's, that's the best case.
 But, as it is, it's not failing.

 **Pandapip**
 * Yes, it is.
 Objectively it's failing.